rapid7/insightconnect-workflows/workflows/InsightVM_Top_25_Remediations_to_JIRA/help.md

 # Description

 This workflow checks assets scanned in the last 30 days.
-For each of the 25 assets with the highest vulnerability score, it creates one solution-based issue in JIRA per vulnerability found.
+For each of the 25 assets with the highest vulnerability score, it creates one solution-based issue in Jira per vulnerability found.
 These tickets list the asset(s) affected.
 If there is already an issue open for a given remediation, the workflow updates the existing issue with a current list of impacted assets.

 # Key Features